Show by Label

 And here is the compensation for the OCXO:

-The DAC value was dropped by one count to bring the difference back in check.
 Important is the granularity of this adjustment, which is called Gain in the Lars' software.
-Right now, the DAC output ranges from a few mV to the full 4V reference, which means that we have 4V/16-bit = 60 microVolt resolution.
+Right now, the DAC output ranges from a few mV to the full 4V reference, which means that we have 4V/16-bit = 60 microVolt resolution per DAC step.
 That's still way too high, so we need to lower that.

-I'll try to see if I can improve on that differential drift.
+Next step is to try to see if I can improve on that differential drift.

-The power supply board came in an I populated and tested it.
+The power supply board finally came in an I populated and tested it.
 Works fine with one, already known caveat, the LM317 that feeds the OCXO will get pretty warm during the initial warmup of the oven.
 After that it's fine.
-To keep the heat down, use a 12VDC input and do not go beyond 15VDC.
-This board can be used inside a metal enclosure, in which case the LM317's can be mounted (isolated) on the enclosure itself, eliminating the heatsinks for the standalone unit as I have it here.
+To keep the heat down, I use a 12VDC input and do not go beyond 15VDC.
+This board can be used inside a metal enclosure, in which case the LM317's can be mounted (isolated) on the enclosure itself, eliminating the heatsinks for the standalone version as I have it here.

 I actually made a small mistake on the layout.
 The mounting holes for the heatsinks are grounded, which means that I have to insulate the LM317's from the heatsink.
 Something I overlooked.
 When I publish the Gerber files, I'll fix that.